Department: PIV

 Theory of soft and living matter

-Leader: M. Leonetti, P. Ronceray
+Leader: M. Leonetti, P. Ronceray, N. Levernier

 Introduction